The compression body graph has infinite diameter: Outline

 \begin{theorem} Let $X$ be a Gromov hyperbolic space and let $\calY = \{ Y_i\}_{i \in I}$ be a collection of uniformly quasi-convex subsets of $X$.
 Then $X_\calY$, the electrification of $X$ with respect to $\calY$, is Gromov hyperbolic.

-Furthermore, for any constants $K$ and $c$, there are constants $K'$ and $c'$ such that a $(K, c)$-quasigeodesic in $X$ projects to a reparameterized $(K', c')$-quasigeodesic in $X_\calY$. \end{theorem}
+Furthermore, for any constants $K$ and $c$, there are constants $K'$ and $c'$ such that a $(K, c)$-quasi-geodesic in $X$ projects to a reparameterized $(K', c')$-quasi-geodesic in $X_\calY$. \end{theorem}

 The first statement is due to Bowditch \cite{bowditch-rel-hyp}*{Proposition 7.12}, and both statements follow immediately from Kapovich and Rafi \cite{kapovich-rafi}*{Corollary 2.4}.
-Masur and Minsky showed that the curve complex is Gromov hyperbolic \cite{mm1}*{Theorem 1.1}, and that the disc sets are quasiconvex \cite{mm3}*{Theorem~1.1}.
+Masur and Minsky showed that the curve complex is Gromov hyperbolic \cite{mm1}*{Theorem 1.1}, and that the disc sets are quasi-convex \cite{mm3}*{Theorem~1.1}.
 We shall write $\C(S)$ for the curve graph of the surface $S$, and $\calD$ for the collection of all discs sets in $\C(S)$.
-Therefore $\C(S)_\calD$ denotes the curve complex electrified along disc sets, which is quasi-isometric to the handlebody graph $\calH(S)$.
-In particular, these two quasi-isometric spaces are Gromov hyperbolic with infinite diameter.
+Therefore $\C_\calD(S)$ denotes the curve complex electrified along disc sets, which is quasi-isometric to the compression body graph $\calH(S)$.
+These two quasi-isometric spaces are Gromov hyperbolic with infinite diameter by Theorem \ref{Thm:InfDiam}.
+Furthermore, work of Dowdall and Taylor \cite{dow-tay}*{Theorem 3.2} shows that the Gromov boundary of $\C_\calD(S)$ is homeomorphic to the subset of $\partial \C(S)$ consisting of the complement of the limit sets of disc sets.

-We also study the action of the mapping class group on $\calH(S)$, and show that that for every genus $g \ge 2$, there are elements of the mapping class group which act loxodromically on $\calH(S)$, Lemma \ref{lemma:coarse}, and in fact every subgroup of the Johnson filtration contains elements which act loxodromically on $\calH(S)$, Corollary \ref{corollary:johnson}.

-In the final section, we use our methods to give an alternate proof of a result of Biringer, Johnson and Minsky \cite{bjm}*{Theorem 1}, that the stable lamination of a pseudo-Anosov element is contained in the limit set of a compression body $V$ if and only if some power of the pseudo-Anosov extends over a non-trivial subcompression body of $V$.
-We also weaken the hypotheses of a result of Lubotzky, Maher and Wu \cite{lmw}*{Theorem 1}, showing that a random Heegaard splitting is hyperbolic with probability tending to one exponentially quickly, for a larger class of random walks.